HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 Let's assume that we have to build a movie recommendation engine.
 In a **content-based approach** you first formalise the dimensions of your items.
 In our example a movie can be represented as a set of genres, e.g. the _Matrix_ movie is equivalent to the vector _[Action, Sci-Fi]_.
 Once you have this representation in place (and as you can imagine it may be far from trivial [\[6\]](#ref-6)) you can infer the profile of your users by looking at the vectors of the movies they watched.
 At this point you can search all the movies whose vector is *close* to the one representing the profile of your user and return them.

 Let's now focus on two characteristics of this approach: (i) If your domain model does not include a particular dimension, there is no way your system can output recommendations matching this dimension.
-In the previous example since we didn't include the list of actors in the movie description the system will not be able to return good recommendations for people interested in a very specific actor; (ii) Recommendations are likely to suffer of _over specialization_ , i.e. the system will never returns unexpected exploratory results since it's only able to match the user profile.
+In the previous example since we didn't include the list of actors in the movie description the system will not be able to return good recommendations for people interested in a very specific actor; (ii) Recommendations are likely to suffer of _over specialization_ , i.e. the system will never return unexpected exploratory results since it's only able to match the user profile.

 In a **collaborative filtering** approach the rules of the algorithm are completely different.
 You don't formalise the domain dimension of your items but you use the data of your users to compute the similarities.
 You start with a matrix of data with users and items like the one that follows: